240803PALAK/Predicating_the_Shape/README.md

 # Predicating_the_Shape
 Rectangle,triangle, Circle shape can be predicted.
+Set the Track Bar (as shown in set_the_trackbar.jpg image).

     import cv2